Room with a Resident who Retained

 (Also known as Pull-ins)

-After March 26th pull-ins will not be permitted and all remaining vacancies will be made available to residents participating in later phases of Room Selection.
+After 4:30 p.m. on March 21st pull-ins will not be permitted and all remaining vacancies will be made available to residents participating in later phases of Room Selection.
 This is only time of the year where pull-ins are guaranteed, so residents should make their roommate decisions carefully!

 Who can participate?

 Any resident who is eligible for Room Selection who hasn't already confirmed a housing assignment through an earlier phase of Room Selection is eligible to Room with a Resident who Retained.
+You must come to the office with the person who retained their room and wishes to pull you in (or send a proxy form.)
 Students who are currently living off-campus or living in Greek housing are NOT eligible to be pulled-in.

 What is the process?